maoxingda/json_struct/README.md

 4. can only support ***utf8*** json stream, because the conversion from utf8 to utf16 was done internally

 ###### TODO
-1. support serialize c++ sruct to json stream
+1. support serialize c++ struct to json stream